Accredited. Respected. Recognized.

 WGU also has the distinction of being the only university to have received regional accreditation from four regional accrediting commissions at the same time.
 In part because of our founding by 19 state governors, who represent a wide geographic region of the United States, in 2002 WGU was simultaneously reviewed by a special committee—the Inter-Regional Accrediting Committee—comprising representatives from four regional accrediting commissions.

-The United States Distance Learning Association (USDLA) has recognized WGU nine times for our leadership in distance learning.
+The United States Distance Learning Association (USDLA) has recognized WGU 10 times for our leadership in distance learning.
 In addition, the university’s Take a Break program received the USDLA’s Non-Profit Innovation Award in 2019 for its unique ability to combine a high level of student service with assessment security and integrity.
 USDLA has previously recognized four individual WGU leaders with its Outstanding Leadership by an Individual in the Field of Distance Learning Award.

-"WGU has raised the bar of excellence and we are truly honored by their contributions within all distance learning constituencies," said Dr. John G. Flores, Executive Director of USDLA.
+"WGU has raised the bar of excellence again, and we are truly honored by their contributions within our industry," said Dr. Reggie Smith III, CEO / Executive Director of USDLA.
+"Western Governors University continues to amaze us each year."

 NCTQ recognitions: The National Council on Teacher Quality (NCTQ) in 2017 placed WGU's Teachers College in the top 1% nationwide for the quality of its secondary teacher-preparation programs.
 This follows several other NCTQ recognitions for WGU, including: